Zzixin/Travelling-Trojan/Student_Report.md

 Time complexity: $O(m+n)$. m represents the number of edges in the map and n represents the number of nodes.

+Every nodes will be vistied only once, and for each node we only check its neighbor once.
+So, the maximum of conputations is only number of nodes and number of edges.

 Time spent:

 Example 1: